sixthgear/sixthgear.github.io/index.md

 title: Home
 ---

+# Hello, I'm Josh!

-**Hello, I'm Josh!** I'm an experienced entrepreneur/engineer from Vancouver, British Columbia.
-I love business and software, and I'm always looking for opportunities to connect them.
+My name is **Joshua Cender** and I'm an experienced entrepreneur/engineer from Vancouver, British Columbia.
+My two favorite topics are *business* and *software*;
+I'm always looking for new opportunities to connect them!

 <div class="project-logos">